 The Makita again earned the top score in this metric, but this time it was joined by the WORX WG191, with both string trimmers earning a 9 out of 10.
 We think the WORX is by far the easiest model to change the line on, with clear markings and a cover that is easily removed.
 It has a button for dispensing more line and is one of the lighter models, weighing in around 9 lbs.

 The Makita XRU09Z has a bump feed to dispense more string but is a little more difficult to replace the string on than the WORX.
-There aren't marks to identify where to line things up on the trimmer, forcing us to consult a manual, but it was very easy once we became familiar with it.
+There aren't alignment indicators on the spool of the Makita, which forced us to consult a manual, but it was very easy once we became familiar with it.
 The XRU09Z weighs about a pound more than the WORX but we thought it was substantially easier to move around the Makita.
 The Makita is exceptionally well balanced, with the battery end of the trimmer only being slightly heavier than the head, making it easy to carry one-handed.

-The molded plastic grip feels quite ergonomic, letting you securely and comfortably hold the Makita without gripping it too tightly.
+The Makita has an ergonomic molded grip that makes it easy to keep a good grip on this string trimmer without working too hard.
 We also vastly preferred the guard on the XRU09Z to the WORX WG191, as it doesn't detract from your ability to do precise cuts while maintaining an equivalent degree of protection.
 Both the WORX and the Makita have a shoulder strap attachment as well.

 Next, the Power+ STA1500 Attachment by Ego both earned a 7 out of 10 when it comes to convenience and ease of use.
 The STA1500 has a very straightforward mechanism for adding more line.
 The line threads into the part you remove, so you don't need to be as careful about making sure everything lines up properly when you reassemble the head.